 - Wagyu Beef, which originated in Japan.
 The name literally means “Japanese Cow” in English.

-For more information on these unique and wonderful cattle breeds, including pictures by which you can identify them on your next South African road trip, check out the South African National Heritage page on Beef Production in the country.
+For more information on these unique and wonderful cattle breeds, including pictures by which you can identify them on your next South African road trip, check out the South African National Heritage page on Beef Production.

 The Cattle Farming Supply Chain